OpenPrinting/ipp-usb/ipp-usb.8.md

 by default but supported).
 Authentication of remote users requires some different mechanism, which is under consideration but is not yet implemented.

+Note also, this mechanism may or may not work in containerized installation (i.e., snap, flatpak and similar).
+The container namespace may be isolated from the system and/or user's namespaces, so even for local clients the UID as seen by the `ipp-usb` may be different from the system-wide UID.

 Authentication parameters are all in the [auth uid] section:

     # Local user authentication by UID/GID